yoshie902a/ruby-rets/README.md

 Overview
 ===
-Simplifies the process of pulling data from RETS servers without having to worry about various authentication setups, should support all 1.x implementations.
-Parsing uses SAX to stream data as it comes rather than having to pull the entire document down and parse it all at once as some servers can return quite a lot of data.
+Simplifies the process of dealing with RETS servers.
+Without having to worry about the various authentication methods or edge cases associated with dealing with RETS.
+Should work against all 1.x implementations.

 Compability
 -